Dominican–British Treaty (1850): European recognition

-Afterwards, Dominican officials soon shifted it's gaze towards European powers: Spain, Great Britain and again France.
+Afterwards, Dominican officials soon shifted its gaze towards European powers: Spain, United Kingdom and again France.
 This was a serious and considered effort, with the sending, in May 1846, of an important Mission to those nations, which was composed of the outstanding characters of the new Buenaventura Báez, José María Medrano and Juan Esteban Aybar.
 However, due to an illness, Medrano was replaced shortly after by Pedro Bobea.
 The missionaries had precise instructions to present them in Madrid, Paris and London and for this they were given credentials and instructions.

 What was sought was the formal recognition of the new nation and the signing of Recognition, Peace, Trade and Navigation Treaties.
 The Recognition of Independence was more urgent, since it would constitute a very important element in the face of Haitian efforts to recover what they call “the eastern part,” which they had lost in February 1844.
 These instructions were given in a document, dated from May 26, 1846, and in them the commissioners were required to conclude with those three countries, Treaties whose points essential were that:

 “1.
 The Dominican Republic, in its condition as a free, independent and sovereign State, administered herself internally and preserved the right to make all kinds of international treaties.